 Where: 331 Shooters Hill, Welling, Kent, DA16 3RP

 What: Did you know Shetland ponies can pull twice their own weight, or that Manx Loaghtan sheep can have four or even six horns?
-See these specimens and more at this city farm the size of 50 football fields.
+See these specimens and more at this 89 acre city farm which has a Stick Man trail, a Young Farmers club and a Toddler Club.